Sorry, This Course Is No Longer Active

 About the Course

-Being able to speak in front of others is an important life skill!
-It can make the difference in getting a good job or promotion, and can make sharing your faith easier.
-Give your student these necessary skills by having them take speech now.
+Being able to speak in front of others is an important life skill.
 Speaking does not have to be stressful.
-Once you learn how to organize and write a speech, it is easier than many think.
-Or, if your student loves speaking already and always has a lot to say, this course can help them make what they say cohesive, organized, and intentional.
+Once students learn how to organize and write a speech, it is easier than many think.
+If your student is terrified of speaking in front of others, this class will give them the tools and confidence to do so.
+Or, if your student loves speaking already, and has a lot to say, this course can help them make what they say cohesive, organized, and intentional.

 Textbook: “The Art of Platform Speaking, Learning from Great Orators,” Author: Teresa M. Moon with Michele Ganev, Publisher: Communicators Advantage Project, ©2009, ISBN 9780981814131